-- Internal and Annual Reviews for students; regular evaluation and update of individual learner plans, Risk Assessments, behaviour and dietary support etc. - Evaluation and review of the School and College Improvement Plan. - Staff performance management measures including appraisals. - External Monitoring visits such as Ofsted, Autism Accreditation.
+- Internal and Annual Reviews for learners; regular evaluation and update of individual learner plans, Risk Assessments, behaviour and dietary support etc. - Evaluation and review of the School Improvement Plan. - Staff performance management measures including appraisals. - External Monitoring visits such as Ofsted, Autism Accreditation.

-11. How Students with SEND are Enabled to Engage in Activities Available with Those in School Who Do Not Have SEND
+How Learners with SEND are Enabled to Engage in Activities Available with Those in School Who Do Not Have SEND

-11.1 All students at Wargrave House have a diagnosis of ASD.
-Students are encouraged to interact with their peers and opportunities exist for students to mix with students from other classes at e.g. mealtimes, assemblies, special events, lunchtime clubs, break times.
+All learners at Wargrave House have a diagnosis of ASD.
+Learners are encouraged to interact with their peers and opportunities exist for learners to mix with learners from other classes at e.g. mealtimes, assemblies, special events, lunchtime clubs, break times.